JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/web-application-specific-attacks.md

 # Web Application Specific Attacks

 Many attacks are targeted to exploit a known vulnerability in a specific web application like Word Press, Magneto or Joomla.
 These attacks have a higher likelihood of being successful, as they tend to specifically exploit known weaknesses in these applications.
-UKFast Threat Monitoring can detect common attacks and block the source IP address via a host-based firewall.
+UKFast Threat Surveillance can detect common attacks and block the source IP address via a host-based firewall.

 ## osCOmmerce login.php bypass